jangala-dev/using-git/README.md

 **Decision:** Before merging a point release branch (e.g., 0.4) into the `main` branch, an interactive rebase will be performed to maintain a clean and linear project history.

 **Rationale:** Interactive rebasing helps organise commits and create a clear, informative, and linear project history.
 This practice enhances code readability and traceability.

-### 7. Commit Messages

-**Decision:** Clear and informative commit messages will be used for all commits.

-**Rationale:** Well-written commit messages provide context and clarity, making it easier for team members and contributors to understand the purpose and significance of each commit.
-This practice improves collaboration and code review.

-### 8. Documentation

-**Decision:** A document or README will be included in the repository to explain the versioning and release strategy.

-**Rationale:** Providing documentation within the repository helps new contributors and team members understand our Git workflow and strategy.
-It serves as a reference point for best practices and ensures consistency in project management.
+Learn more about Git rebase [here](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase).

-## Example: Managing "Devicecode"
+## Example: Managing `Devicecode`

-To illustrate how this versioning and release strategy will be applied, let's consider how we would manage a project like "Devicecode":
+To illustrate how this versioning and release strategy will be applied, let's consider how we would manage a project like Devicecode:

-1.  **Stable Main Branch:** The `main` branch of the "Devicecode" repository will always represent the latest stable release (e.g., 0.3).
+1.  **Stable Main Branch:** The `main` branch of the Devicecode repository will always represent the latest stable release (e.g., 0.3).

-2.  **Release Tags:** Releases of "Devicecode" will be tagged with version numbers (e.g., v0.3).
+2.  **Release Tags:** Releases of Devicecode will be tagged with version numbers (e.g., v0.3).

 3.  **Development Branches:** For each new point release (e.g., 0.4), a dedicated branch (e.g., `v0.4-dev`) will be created for feature development and bug fixes.